magaloop/contact_book/README.md

 ### Backend

-The project backend is a plain Ruby on Rails 5.2 app, using the [graphql-ruby](https://graphql-ruby.org) gem to expose a GraphQL API to the frontend app.
+The project backend is a plain Ruby on Rails 5.2 app, using the [graphql-ruby](https://graphql-ruby.org) gem to expose a GraphQL API and some restful endpoints to the frontend app.

 The test framework is [rspec](http://rspec.info) and [rspec-rails](https://github.com/rspec/rspec-rails).